 These are just a few of the reasons why I’m changing my budget.
 Starting with this month, I will budget $50 dedicated to kind acts.
 Buying someone coffee, giving money to someone who needs it, paying someone’s bus fare – whatever feels like the right thing.

 Just knowing I am doing that is already having a very positive impact on my thoughts!
 It is fun to think of all the ways I can do nice things with $50.
-Even just budgeting $10 would have the same affect!
+Even just budgeting $10 would have the same effect!

 If this inspires you to do something similar, I’d love to hear about it!